-An exegetical study of the life and ministry of Jesus as depicted in the gospels and observed in a first-century context.
-Attention is given to background study, the interpretation of the teachings and acts of Jesus, and the implications of Jesus' teachings within a twenty-first century understanding of social justice.
-The course will also provide an understanding of the intersections of religious rhetoric and social responsibility.
-Students will examine the complicity of Christian adherents who espouse the rhetoric of Jesus, but deviate from practices that should inform social justice praxis.
-The (3 hrs) Fall.
+An exegetical study of the life and ministry of Jesus as depicted in the gospels.
+Attention is given to background study, the interpretation of the teachings and acts of Jesus and the application of these truths in our world today.
+(3-hrs) Fall.